 - Dry itchy skin

-- Dog is biting paw, leg or other affected areas
+- Dog is biting paw, leg, base of tail or other affected areas

 - Inflamed skin